digitalbazaar/bedrock-angular-selector/README.md

 1. Create an "inner" selector directive that extends the `brSelector` base directive.
 This "inner" directive will require `brSelector` and provide most of the custom selection implementation.
 An "outer" directive will supply the `brSelector`, hiding this implementation detail.
+This approach simplifies the code and cognitive load necessary to create a custom selector in an application.

   ```js
   var module = angular.module('example', ['bedrock.selector']);